 - Regulation: Profitus is controlled and supervised by the Central Bank of Lithuania.

-- Risk-Reward Profile: The expected returns are very competitive for the underlying risk profile.
+- Risk/Reward Profile: The return prospects are very competitive for the risk profile.

 Disadvantages

-- Small Loan Offering: Profitus is a small platform with a small supply of loans.
+- Offer: Profitus is a small platform with a manageable range of loans.

-- Low Diversification: Mainly Lithuanian business loans can be found on Profitus.
+- Diversification: Mostly Lithuanian business loans can be financed on Profitus.

-- Withholding Taxes: Withholding taxes between 15% and 10% for private investors.
+- Withholding Taxes: Taxes of 15% or 10% are withheld from private investors.

 Profitus Alternatives